facebook/chef-cookbooks/cookbooks/fb_storage/README.md

 Note: `max_sectors_kb` sets the maximum IO sizes to the minimum of the device's `max_hw_sectors_kb` and the one provided.

-The `over_provisioning` and `over_provisioning_mapping` attributes are provided for storage handlers to manage over provisioning, but are currently not used by `fb_storage` itself.
+The `over_provisioning` attribute is provided for storage handlers to manage over provisioning, but are currently not used by `fb_storage` itself.

 ### Software Raid